The cornfield and the wild apple tree

 I had done this walk a hundred times and had come to understand the difference between the trees, and the farmed land next to them.
 One supported many plants and animals, and the other actively killed them in pursuit of one plant.

 In Fall 2017, I found myself sitting in a forest of aspen and pine in Northeastern Oregon.
 Across the river I spotted a wild apple tree.
 The tree needed pruning, it’s branches tangled and overgrown.
 Because of this, the tree produced little fruit.
 But, with what little knowledge I had, I realized I could help the tree thrive.

-These two scenes are similar, but different.
-In one, the human hand has controlled a landscape.
+These two scenes are similar.
+In one, humans have controlled a landscape.
 In the other, the landscape was mostly wild, and the human aspect, a wild apple tree, was actually in need of human care.

 Every square inch of the globe has been touched by humans.
-Humans have also changed away from our original nature.
-These realities ask that we redefine what wilderness is.
+Humans have also changed from our original nature.
+With these facts, we are asked to redefine what wilderness is.

-Can we find a fairness between human control and natural thriving?
-In my way of life, of eating local, growing food, hiking and being outside, I am trying to learn as much as I can from what wildness can teach.
+Can we find eveness between human control and natural thriving?
+And can we learn something from wildness?
+In my way of life, of eating local, growing food, hiking and being outside, I am trying to learn as much as I can from what wildness may teach.
 I’ve found so far that it teaches more in body than in mind: through long walks, silence, and discomfort.
-By reading this newsletter, you’re invited to come along on this journey with me.
+By reading listening to this podcast, you’re invited to come along on this journey with me.

 — Hudson Gardner, @rivrwind